Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Result

 \subsection{Galaxy-to-Galaxy Variation}

 The best-fit relations of individual galaxies are plotted as thin gray lines in \autoref{fig:all_vs_each}.
 Even at a fixed ionization condition, galaxy-to-galaxy variations persist, suggesting that this variation is driven by mechanisms beyond differences in ionization conditions.
 To provide more details on galaxy-to-galaxy variations, \autoref{fig:kbs_scatter} displays the best-fit $\kKS$, $\bKS$, and $\sigKS$ (from top to bottom) for different MIR bands (blue for $\Iblue$, green for $\Igreen$, and red for $\Ired$) across regions with different ionization conditions (from left to right) for each galaxy.
-The corresponding data is provided in \autoref{app:res}.
+The corresponding best-fit parameters are listed in \autoref{app:res}.
 The galaxies are sorted by their total stellar mass, from low to high, as indicated by their IDs on the x-axis.
 As can be seen from the figure, while $\kKS$ (first row) and $\sigKS$ (third row) vary across galaxies, their deviations from the median values are within the 1–2$\sigma$ range.
 In contrast, $\bKS$ exhibits deviations exceeding 3$\sigma$, suggesting that galaxy-to-galaxy variation is primarily driven by variations in $\bKS$.

 This is more clearly illustrated in \autoref{fig:k_vs_b}, where we show the $\kKS$ vs. $\bKS$ diagram for each ionization condition (columns) and each MIR bands (rows).
 Compared to their estimation uncertainties, $\bKS$ has a larger dynamical range than $\kKS$.
 The most striking feature of $\bKS$ is its bimodality, with two distinct subgroups of galaxies exhibiting higher and lower $\bKS$ values.
 Accordingly, we classify galaxies into \highb\ and \lowb\ subgroups based on the $\bKS$ value of the $\ICO$–$\Iblue$ scaling relation for spaxels under all ionization conditions (first panel of \autoref{fig:k_vs_b}).
-Galaxies with $\bKS > 0$ are categorized as \highb, while those with $\bKS < 0$ are categorized as \lowb.
+Galaxies with $\bKS > 0$ are categorized as \highb, while those with $\bKS < 0$ are categorized as \lowb{}\footnote{NGC5068 does not have successful fits under all ionization conditions because the NF fitting fails to pass the \ctest{}.
+Therefore, it is classified as a \lowb{} galaxy based on the $\bKS$ value derived under \HII-like ionization conditions.}.
 These subgroups are marked in red (\highb) and blue (\lowb) in all panels of \autoref{fig:k_vs_b}.
 This classification clearly shows that the \highb\ (\lowb) galaxies consistently exhibit overall larger (smaller) $\bKS$ values across all MIR bands and ionization conditions, while their $\kKS$ values remain similar.